 Writer.
 Actor.
 Swede.

-I was born and raised in Princeton, NJ which also happens to be the setting (though never expressly stated) for my first novel, Overgrown.
-My mother is Swedish and my father is first generation American with Albanian parents (yeah, a super common combination).
-Each summer we would travel to Sweden to visit family, and my heart and soul are deeply rooted in our little house on an island in the Baltic Sea.
-At the age of 15, I became a dual-citizen of Sweden and the US.
+She was born and raised in Princeton, NJ which also happens to be the setting (though never expressly stated) for The Overgrown.
+Her mother is Swedish and her father is first generation American with Albanian parents.
+Her heart and soul are deeply rooted in the family’s little house on an island in the Baltic Sea.
+At the age of 15, she became a dual-citizen of Sweden and the US.

-I graduated from Cornell University as an English and theatre major.
-I then headed to NYC and became the first Editorial Assistant at the newly minted, Hyperion Books for Children.
-I read through the slush piles and wrote flap copy before altering my course to pursue a comedy and acting career.
+She graduated from Cornell University as an English major and then headed to NYC and became the first Editorial Assistant at the newly minted, Hyperion Books for Children.
+She read through the slush piles and wrote flap copy before altering her course to pursue a comedy and acting career.

-For the next twenty-five years, I was a full-time actor and had much success as a sketch regular on Late Night with Conan O’Brien; TV shows; and my bread-and-butter, commercials and voice-overs (which I still do today).
-Along the way, my writing took the form of one-woman shows performed at UCB and The PIT, as well as two screenplays: the first, in Swedish, Den Otäcka Amerikanen (The Horrible American), and the second, Going Dutch, (in English).
-And here, many years later, I have circled back to my first love of writing with Overgrown and have started my 2nd novel, Cigarette Girl.
+She was a full-time actor for twenty-five years, working as a sketch regular on Late Night with Conan O’Brien; many TV shows; and her bread-and-butter, commercials and voice-overs (which she still does today).
+Along the way, her writing took the form of one-woman shows performed at UCB and The PIT, as well as two screenplays: the first, in Swedish, Den Otäcka Amerikanen (The Horrible American), and the second, Going Dutch, (in English).
+And here, many years later, she’s circled back to her first love of writing narrative fiction.